Sod vs

 Prepare the Soil

-Before installing sod or seeding, ensure the soil is properly prepared by tilling, leveling, and amending as needed.
+Before laying sod or seeding, ensure the soil is properly prepared by removing any debris, loosening the top layer, and amending with compost or topsoil as needed.

 2. 2